-With the recent record attendance at the January shows, people are getting ready to enjoy camping the minute it warms up.
+People are getting ready to enjoy camping the minute it warms up.
+Some of you are out there right now!
 You can already smell the campfire and taste the s’mores, but first things first – before taking your RV out for its inaugural adventure of the season, be sure to take the proper steps to de-winterize it.

 Inspect Your RV